 Things to Remember

-- Always enable location so that with the help of GPS our location can also be mapped in map.
+- Always enable location so that our location can also be mapped on a map with GPS help.

 - 3D Map works better when we connect the system to the Internet.

-- If you are using MS Office 2013, then follow steps shown in the Example to download and configure with Excel 2013 to use 3D Map or Power Map.
+- If you are using MS Office 2013, then follow the steps shown in the Example to download and configure with Excel 2013 to use 3D Maps or Power Map.

 This has been a guide to 3D Maps in Excel.
-Here we discussed How to access 3D Maps in Excel and Steps to download 3D Maps in Excel 2013 along with downloadable excel template.
+Here we discussed How to access 3D Maps in Excel and Steps to download 3D Maps in Excel 2013 along with a downloadable excel template.
 You may also look at these useful functions in Excel –